 "What are we doing about the Crescents?"
 Inias approached the dais and stood beside his uncle.
 While stroking his beard, the king gazed at him.
 "What would you like to do with them?"
 Shifting his body, he directed the question towards his nephew.
 "We..."
 Inias nervously fidgeted with his hair, thinking about that forest and the portal beyond.
 "What they need to rebuild can be found beyond that portal.
 Let's build a stronghold in Willowberry Forest and disrupt their supply route."

 Ivaran's lips curled into a smile with a light hum from his throat.

-"I can lead an army against the redcaps, raze Harrows Forest," Sylvis suggested, running towards the dais himself, nearly shoving Inias out of the way.
+"I can lead an army against the redcaps, raze the borderlands," Sylvis suggested, running towards the dais himself, nearly shoving Inias out of the way.

 Aubron laughed next to the king, who responded with an eye roll and a forehead rub.
 "Neither of you will lead anything," Ivaran said, shoving them away from his throne with a growl.
-"I will offer both ideas to the court."
+"I will offer both ideas to the high court."
 The king waved a hand before either of them could speak again and rose to his feet.
 "You're dismissed!"
 He told them as he stepped behind the throne towards the door.

 "Uncle!"
 Inias called out, bowing low as Ivaran turned to him.
 "What is it?"
 Ivaran snapped as Inias rose to meet his eyes.
-"Would you allow me to spend Spring with Keira?"
+"Would you allow me to spend Spring in Dusk Haven?"
 He asked.

 "Why?"
 Ivaran rested against his cane, narrowing his eyes at the hellion boy before him.
 Inias wanted to get away.
 That was the truth.
 The thought of living in this castle with an uncle who had both wished for and ordered his death left him uneasy.
 Now he would have to look over his shoulder for whatever schemes Sylvis would plan.
 The court was itching to see Inias removed and replaced with their green-eyed, golden boy.
 "I want to know what the Ravenmoons are planning," Inias answered slowly, thinking through his words.
 "Like you said, we're no longer friends, but Keira is still mine, so is Vestin."

 Ivaran didn't look convinced at all, eyeing Inias as if he'd already poked through every hole.
+"Your majesty, if the Ravenmoons rebel, they will take Dusk Haven first," Aubron offered, standing beside Inias, a hand on the boy's shoulder.
 "Inias is a friend to the Ravenmoons.
-He is the only one who can mediate a solution between your clans."
-Aubron advised, nodding his head to Inias.
+He is the only one who can mediate a solution between your clans.
+With a friend in Dusk Haven, they will hesitate to attack it."
 Ivaran looked between Aubron and Inias, then to Sylvis who remained quiet looking at Inias' skeptically.
 "You want to ally with them against us, hellion!"
 Sylvis accused him, moving to stand beside the king.

 "I want to avoid a civil war!"
 Inias answered, shrugging off Aubron's grip as he approached Sylvis.
 "I'm a hellion, same as them.
 They don't trust you, or you uncle."
 Ivaran gave him a warning snarl, "Watch your tone, boy."

 "What he means is, if there's a chance, we can avoid a conflict we should take it.
 This will give Inias the opportunity to change your mind."
 Aubron bowed and stepped away from the three of them, hoping the boys wouldn't start fighting on the throne room floor.
 Ivaran grumbled, but finally nodded with a sigh.
 "I want you prepared to leave by winter's end, and I expect to be informed about their position."
 He ordered Inias, "Now all of you leave!
 You're not the only ones in need of rest."